NEW YORK HEART FAILURE ASSOCIATION FUNCTIONAL CLASSIFICATION

 SO HOW DO YOU INTERPRET WHAT LEVEL YOU ARE?

-In our experience people living with heart failure really focus too much sometimes on the numbers sometimes, let your doctors and nurses relate the relevance of these numbers.
-Observation plays a big part in heart failure management by doctors and nurses, therefore observe yourself.
-If you are newly diagnosed you could be at NYHA 4 and then in 12 months with the right management be at NYHA 1.
-You may have well managed heart failure symptoms where you float between NYHA 2 and NYHA 3 so you will probably know when you are in 3 rather than 2.
-Heart failure is the type of condition that can be great 4 days of the week and difficult 3 days of the week.
+In our experience, people living with heart failure sometimes focus too much on the numbers; let your doctors and nurses interpret their relevance.
+Observation plays a significant role in heart failure management by healthcare professionals, so it is important for you to observe yourself.
+If you are newly diagnosed, you could be at NYHA 4, but with proper management, you might be at NYHA 1 within 12 months.
+You may have well-managed heart failure symptoms where you fluctuate between NYHA 2 and NYHA 3, so you will probably recognise when you are in 3 rather than 2.
+Heart failure is a condition that can be great four days a week and challenging three days a week.